pretix/pretix/doc/api/webhooks.rst

 There is only one exception: If status code ``410 Gone`` is returned, we will assume the endpoint does not exist any more and automatically disable the webhook.

+.. note:: If you use a self-hosted version of pretix (i.e. not our SaaS offering at pretix.eu) and you did not
+          configure a background task queue, failed webhooks will not be retried.

 Debugging webhooks
 ------------------